AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 In this contract, we will store three vars:
 1. admin, as an Aztec address held in public state
-2. tally, as a map of Fields held in public state
+2. tally, as a map with key as the persona and value as the number (in Field) held in public state
 3. voteEnded, as a boolean held in public state

 Under the struct, define the impl block like this: